 - Getting divorced.
 If you get divorced, you may want to amend your estate plan, so your former spouse is not the primary or sole beneficiary of your estate.

+Too Soon to Modify Your Estate Plan?
+Maybe Not if You are a Young Professional.
 Life changes fast.
 Make sure that your estate plan changes with it.
 If you’ve had a major life event and you are thinking about modifying your current will or trust, contact your estate planning lawyer to discuss those changes.